marsbroshok/mlops-labs/lab-02-environment-kfp/README.md

 In this lab, you will provision a lightweight deployment of **Kubeflow Pipelines**.

-Since other services are configured in the `lab-01-environment-notebook` lab you need to complete that lab before proceeding.

 ## Enabling the required cloud services

 In addition to the [services enabled by default](https://cloud.google.com/service-usage/docs/enabled-service), the following additional services must be enabled in the project hosting an MLOps environment: